-- Progressively increase supervised autonomy. - Perform and interpret common lab results and diagnostics. - Perform procedures with proper guidance from preceptors. - Develop assessment and management plans. - Educate and counsel patients across the lifespan regarding health-related issues.
+- Progressively increase supervised autonomy. - Perform and interpret common lab results and diagnostics. - Develop assessment and management plans. - Educate and counsel patients across the lifespan regarding health-related issues.

 FEEDBACK TO THE PROGRAM

 The preceptor is encouraged to provide feedback to the Program.
 Feedback on the program processes and education is always encouraged and should be provided to the clinical director.
 Formal feedback is given by completion of the Preceptor Evaluation of Student discussed in the following paragraph.